 The Washington County Solid Waste Department is responsible for a solid waste disposal system that protects the environment and public health.
 Currently the County disposes of solid waste at the 40 West Landfill, which opened in 2000.
 At current disposal rates, this site could meet the County's estimated disposal needs until 2120.
-In 2013, the County entered into an agreement with a private firm to begin construction of a new solid waste facility to handle this material in a more environmentally friendly manner.
-This new facility will sort the solid waste materials collected into recyclables, materials that can be processed into a refuse derived fuel (RDF) pellet and materials which need to be land-filled.
-The processing of suitable materials to RDF pellets will be the first phase of operation with this product being sold as a fuel source to industries.
-In phase two of the new facility, the RDF pellets will be further processed to generate a synthetic diesel product which can be sold on the open market.
-Once this facility is in operation, it is anticipated that less than 10% of the solid waste materials received by the County will need to be land-filled.
+The County is in the process of evaluating other methods of handling solid waste as an alternative to landfilling.
 The Department operates five solid waste convenience centers that are strategically located throughout Washington County.
 Supporting and strengthening individual and community self-reliance and responsibility in the areas of waste reduction, recycling, and proper disposal of solid waste is the mission of the Solid Waste Department.